pycom/pycom-documentation/content/firmwareapi/pycom/network/wlan.md

 ### wlan.country([country, schan, nchan, max_tx_pwr, policy])

-Gets or set s Country configuration parameters for wifi.
+Gets or sets Country configuration parameters for wifi.

 * `country` That is the country name code , it is max 2 characters string representing the country eg: "CN" for china nad "NL" for Netherlands
 * `scahn` is the start channel number, in scan process scanning will be performed starting from this channels till the total number of channels. it should be less than or equal 14.